PramodKumarYadav/WebdriverCI/readme.md

     - Should eliminate duplication.
         - by seperating intent from implementation (intent in controller/test classes vs implementation in tools/pageobject classes).
         - by using page object model.
         - by seperating tests from general purpose code.
-    -
 - Tests should be quick to run.
     - This should allow quick feedback to dev/test teams.
 - Tests should be scaleable without impacting overall execution time.
     - One way is to run tests in parrallel to achieve this.
     - This should encourage users to add more tests and not discourage.

--
+# Design components
+- Step1: Test Environment setup (using dockers)
+- Step2: Design should be clean and should allow for easy CI/manual switch.
+- Step3: Run tests from CI (automated scheduled or triggered).
+Or manually: from command line.
+- Step4: Version control tests in Git (any server such as Github).
+- Step5: Reports (For both CI-parceable and humans - html)

 # Step1: Test Environment setup
+## Generic Tools (Recommended)
+- IntelliJ
+    - For building/maintaining tests.
+    - For running tests locally.
+- VSCode
+    - For GitHub integration (has a smooth UI)
+    - For running testing inside containers (have good remote container plugin)
+    - For Powershell ease of use.
+- Docker-Desktop

 ## Manual setup (Without dockers)
 Download latest chrome driver:
 - [Download chrome driver](https://sites.google.com/a/chromium.org/chromedriver/downloads)